jxwleong/jtag-boundary-scan/README.md

 TAP Controller basiccaly is a 16 states state machine that control the behaviour of JTAG devices.
 This state machine is controlled by TMS and TCK signals.
 The TMS singals will be captured on the rising edge of TCK.
 Depend on the current state of the TAP state machine, the JTAG device can transition to another state to do different operations.
-For exaple, if current state is `CAPTURE_DR` which capture the data from
+For example, if current state is `CAPTURE_DR` which capture the data from
 `External Connections` into `Boundary Scan Register` then a pulse of high TMS and TCK was send to JTAG device.
 After that, current state will be `SHIFT_DR` which will shift data from TDI to TDO.